x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/view-public-folder-statistics.md

 For detailed syntax and parameter information, see [Get-PublicFolderItemStatistics](https://technet.microsoft.com/library/b978c72d-6c0d-428f-a4ea-b17e39aef408.aspx).

-### Use the Shell to export the output of the Get-PublicFolderItemStatistics cmdlet to a .csv file
+### Use Exchange Online PowerShell to export the output of the Get-PublicFolderItemStatistics cmdlet to a .csv file

 This example exports the output of the cmdlet to the PFItemStats.csv file that includes the following information for all items within the public folder \Marketing\Reports: